Ilija Katić

-Career
+Club career

-He began playing with his home-town club FK Mladost Hasići.
+Katić began playing with his home-town club NK Mladost D Hasić.
 In 1962 he joined FK Borac Šamac where he stayed two seasons.
 He joined NK Osijek in 1964, named NK Slavonija back then, and played in the Yugoslav Second League.
 In 1967, he moved to giants FK Partizan where stayed until 1973 and became a national team player.

 In 1973, he moved abroad and joined Swiss side FC Zürich where he played the next three seasons.
 In 1976, he played one season in Spain with La Liga side Burgos CF and later returned to Switzerland and played in top league sides Neuchâtel Xamax and FC La Chaux-de-Fonds.
 He finished his career in Liechtenstein and became a coach.

-National team
+International career

-He played four matches for the Yugoslav national team in 1968 and 1969.
+Katić played four matches for the Yugoslavia national team in 1968 and 1969.